danishItcWorklife/LoydsNewsApp/README.md

 The model is generated from JSON data into Kotlin data classes.
 Additionally, entity classes are used for Room database with type converters for custom object data storage and retrieval.

 ### ViewModel
-`MainViewModel.kt` is utilized for fetching today's news and communicates network call status (Loading, Success, Error) using a sealed class.
+`NewsListViewModel.kt` is utilized for fetching today's news and communicates network call status (Loading, Success, Error) using a sealed class.
+`NewsDetailViewModel.kt` is utilized for displaying news detail.

 ### Dependency Injection
 The app employs Dagger Hilt for dependency injection.
 The `ApplicationModule.kt` class provides singleton references for Retrofit, OkHttpClient, Repository, etc.